ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

     modify the existing options value or remove them, for now you can update this global var using browser's development-tools/console.

+  headers - maintains the list of http headers sent when request is made to the server.
+By default Content-Type is set to application/json.
+Additionally Authorization entry is provided, which can be set if needed using the settings ui.

   iRecentUserMsgCnt - a simple minded SlidingWindow to limit context window load at Ai Model end.
   This is disabled by default.
 However if enabled, then in addition to latest system message, only the last/latest iRecentUserMsgCnt user messages after the latest system prompt and its responses